fudge-py/fudge/docs/index.rst

 Next, consider this method to create a campaign.
-Because SOAP is so amazing, you have to first obtain the campaign_service object from the client object then you can make a call on the campaign_service to create a simple campaign:
+Because SOAP is so amazing, you have to first obtain the campaign_service object from the client object then you can make a call on the campaign_service to create a new campaign:

 .. doctest::